-FRANKFORT, Ky.
-(WKYT) - "I always feel like it happened to my body and not my soul, and that's how I survived it."
-In 1994, Michelle Kuiper, a freshman at the University of Louisville, was pulled off the porch of her Cherokee Park home, dragged under the neighbor's deck, and sexually assaulted.
-"Even then, I kind of went to another place, I think, to survive that moment."
+She was a freshman at the University of Louisville when she was pulled off the porch of her Cherokee Park home, dragged under the neighbor's deck, and sexually assaulted.

-She ran to her neighbor and friend, and fortunately, a fourth year med student.
-"God sent her to me because she knew what to do."
-Police were called and a rape kit was collected.
+She ran to her neighbor and friend who, fortunately, was a fourth-year medical student.
+"God sent her to me because she knew what to do," Kuiper said.

 "I was lucky all the way around.
 Many are not so lucky.
 You're talking about 97 percent never see a day in jail," Kuiper said.

 Boyd's conviction freed Kuiper's story.

 "How can we take that horrible, horrific experience and re-frame it to say 'This should never happen to anyone, ever,'" Kuiper told WKYT's Miranda Combs from the state capitol in Frankfort.

-After a startling audit in 2015 that found more than 3,000 untested kits in Kentucky, the state landed funding to get them worked.
-Almost 2700 tests have been completed, resulting in 103 DNA hits.
+After a startling audit in 2015 that found more than 3,000 untested kits in Kentucky, the state landed funding to solve the backlog.
+Almost 2,700 tests have since been completed, resulting in 103 DNA matches.

-"If we're not going to swab for that profile, then there are going to be many serial rapists like mine who are on the streets and they are never caught."
+"If we're not going to swab for that profile, then there are going to be many serial rapists like mine who are on the streets and they are never caught," Kuiper said.

-State Senator Whitney Westerfield was the first to introduce a law that would require DNA swabs at felony arrests in 2013.
+State Sen. Whitney Westerfield was the first to introduce a law that would require DNA swabs at felony arrests in 2013.
 It failed to become law, but he's continued to support it for the past three years.

-"If nobody talks about it, and we all just keep it in the dark and act like it's not happening, then nothing is every going to be done about it," she said.
+"If nobody talks about it, and we all just keep it in the dark and act like it's not happening, then nothing is ever going to be done about it," she said.